 While that sounds like a benefit to having this kind of coverage, the premiums for whole life insurance are often very expensive—even if you are young and in great health.
 Insurers look at age and health to determine their risk in insuring you.
 So, the healthier and younger you are, the lower the probability of paying a death benefit any time soon and this makes you an attractive applicant.

-And, like term life insurance, if you purchase a whole life insurance policy your coverage amount and premiums will stay the same as long as your policy is kept current (meaning your premiums are paid up).
+Like term life insurance, if you purchase a whole life insurance policy, your coverage amount and premiums will stay the same as long as your policy is kept current (meaning your premiums are paid up).

 However, for most people that we work with, we find that term life insurance is a better fit for them.